NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

 --force-reuse-match-files
     Force reusing the match files even if older than the images or cameras.

+--skip-matching
+    Only use image matches which can be loaded from disk.

 --enable-rough-homography
     Enable the step of performing datum-based rough homography for